-While the Army historically had seen the various monitoring functions as linked, practical experience in World War II had shown the benefit of differentiating these information-related functions.
-The theater board noted specifically that "a separate unit should be established for obtaining tactical information," and that signal security should be performed by "special units organized for that purpose."
-This was primarily because signal service companies tended to focus on COMINT to the exclusion of security monitoring, and SIAMs tended to neglect security monitoring for information monitoring and liaison.
+"While the Army historically had seen the various monitoring functions as linked, practical experience in World War II had shown the benefit of differentiating these information-related functions.
+The theater board noted specifically that "a separate unit should be established for obtaining tactical information" and that signal security should be performed by "special units organized for that purpose."

+This was primarily because signal service companies tended to focus on COMINT to the exclusion of security monitoring, and SIAMs tended to neglect security monitoring for information monitoring and liaison."12

-With Eisenhower's emphatic support, the board also provided specific recommendations on how the postwar information management mission should be organized.
-The board specified that the Army should create an ATIS company within each field army with elements at the army, corps, and division levels.
-The army-level detachment and company headquarters would consist of a major, a captain, three first lieutenants, enough radio operators to dedicate one to continuously monitoring each corps and the army group, an operations sergeant, and other support personnel.
-The ATIS elements at the corps and division levels would consist of enough code clerks to operate continually, a highly capable staff sergeant, a radio repairman, and a radio with a range of two hundred miles.
+With General Eisenhower's emphatic support, the Board also provided specific recommendations on how the post-war information management mission should be organized.
+The Board specified that the Army should create an ATIS company within each field army with elements at the Army, Corps, and Division levels.
+The Army-level detachment and company headquarters would consist of a major, a captain, three first lieutenants, enough radio operators to dedicate one to continuously monitoring each Corps and the Army Group, an operations sergeant, and other support personnel.
+The ATIS elements at the corps and division levels would consist of enough code clerks to operate continually, a highly capable staff sergeant, a radio repairman, and a radio with a range of 200 miles.
 The element would be led by an "intelligent, personable, energetic, persistent and completely reliable" captain with staff experience.
 This structure and its significant investment of quality equipment and personnel reflected the importance placed on the capability.

-The theater board recognized that Army force structure at that time did not include dedicated security monitoring elements.
-Consequently, the theater board unanimously recommended that the Army establish a dedicated security monitoring company for each field army.
-This company would consist of sufficient personnel and equipment to monitor at least 5 percent of the field army's frequencies, enough to ensure discipline amongst radio operators and identify systematic security issues.
+The Theater Board also recognized that Army force structure currently did not include dedicated security monitoring elements.
+Consequently, the Theater Board unanimously recommended that the Army establish a dedicated security monitoring company for each field Army.
+This company would consist of sufficient personnel and equipment to monitor at least 5% of the field Army's frequencies - enough to ensure discipline amongst radio operators and identify systematic security issues.
 While the board did not specify the equipment and personnel required by such a company, the requirement for expensive radio receivers and trained personnel to operate such a company would have been very high.